How content depth and readability affect AI chatbot citations?

 How AI chatbots (like ChatGPT, Perplexity, or Google’s AI answers) decide which web pages to quote or link to?

 Studies and simple correlation checks suggest two things matter most when AI chatbots cite a page: content depth and readability.
-This includes tools like ChatGPT, Perplexity, and Google’s AI Overviews.
+This applies to tools like ChatGPT, Perplexity, and Google’s AI Overviews.

 Content depth usually means word count and sentence count.
 Across several platforms, deeper pages tend to get more citations.

-Readability is often measured by the Flesch score, which estimates how easy text is to understand.
+Readability is often measured by the Flesch Reading Ease (FRE) score, which estimates how easy text is to understand.

-• Clarity beats complexity: the best pages are both detailed and easy to follow.
+Clarity over complexity: the best pages are both detailed and easy to follow.
 They explain ideas in plain language, even when the topic is technical.

-If your writing is hard to scan, full of jargon, or packed with long sentences, an AI may skip it.
+If your writing is hard to scan, full of jargon, or includes long sentences, an AI may skip it.

 Word count and readability help, but there is another big factor: semantic overlap.
 That means how closely your page matches the user’s wording and intent.

-• Preference manipulation exists: experiments with “preference manipulation attacks” show that hiding text designed to steer an LLM can increase recommendations.
+Preference manipulation exists: experiments with “preference manipulation attacks” show that hiding text designed push the AI to recommend a product can increase recommendations.
 One test found a product could become about 2.5× more likely to be recommended and cited.

-You don’t need shady SEO tactics to learn the lesson here: use the words your customers use, and answer the question directly.
+However!
+We never recommend using shady SEO tactics: use the words your customers use, and answer the question directly.

 In some datasets, the most-cited pages can even have less traffic and rank for fewer keywords than pages that rarely get cited.
 That implies LLMs may value useful, clear, detailed writing more than general popularity.